Tutorial 3

 Having successfully added two hydrophone deployments to the database, let us now add some audio files to the database.
 Note that we are only adding information about the audio files (metadata) and not the acoustic data contained within the files.
 We begin by reconnecting to the database.

-) is the ID of the hydrophone deployment that the file belongs to.
-Note that this is a required field, meaning you will not be able to add an audio file without linking it to an (already existing) deployment in the database.
+The first and second column (deployment_id, storage_id) are the ID of the hydrophone deployment that produced the audio file and the ID of the data-storage location.
+Note that these are required fields, meaning you will not be able to add an audio file without linking it to an (already existing) deployment and data-storage location in the database.

 You can use a query like this to view the IDs and names of all the deployments in the database,